 - Salt - flaky sea salt, such as Maldon sea salt flakes works really well.

 - Garlic - this is optional but highly recommended!
+If you don't have fresh garlic you could use garlic powder instead.
+You won't need much, a pinch or two should do.
 You can add other herbs too if you have them, fresh thyme works lovely.

 This is just a quick visual guide, please see the recipe card below for full instructions.

-- Slice the bread, brush with oil and pop in the oven for a few minutes.
+- Use a serrated knife or bread knife to slice the bread, brush the slices of sourdough bread with oil place the bread on a sheet pan or rimmed baking sheet and pop it in the oven for a few minutes.

 - Take the tray out of the oven then rub each side of the bread with garlic.

-- Cut the bread into chunks, toss in oil add some sea salt then pop them back in the oven and cook until golden.
+- Cut the bread into cubes, add the sourdough bread cubes to a large bowl, toss in oil add some sea salt.
+Place them on a baking sheet in a single layer, then pop them back in the oven and cook until golden.

 - Bake or fry? - I prefer to bake these, but you can fry them too.
 You will need to fry them in batches if you fry them and toss them often so that they are golden on all sides.

 - Oils - you should be aware that any oil you use to make these croutons will be absorbed by the bread so the finished croutons will take on that flavour.
-I find that a mild, lighter flavoured olive oil works really well.
+I find that mild, lighter-flavoured olive oil works really well.
 Rapeseed oil works well too.
+You could also try avocado oil if you like.

-How long do homemade croutons last?
-Well, they can last for up a week.
-Once cooled transfer them to a sealed bag or airtight container.
+to a sealed bag or airtight container.
+Keep them at room temperature.
 I keep them on the counter.
 That said, every single time I make these they do not last longer than 2 days, they are very snackable!

-- Carrot and Lentil Soup - add these croutons to this warming and filling soup, it's packed with flavour and so tasty.
+- Carrot and Lentil Soup - This is one of my favorite soups I like to add these croutons to this warming and filling soup, it's packed with flavour and so tasty.
 Perfect for a cosy lunch or supper.

 Ingredients